Yaphank station: Carman's River station

 Just east of Yaphank station, another station in Yaphank, Carman's River station, opened on June 26, 1844.
 It served as the temporary terminus of the LIRR main line until Manorville and Riverhead stations were built in 1845.
 The station was removed from the June 14, 1845 timetable.

 Station layout

-This station has one high-level side platform north of the track that is long enough for one and a half cars to receive and discharge passengers.
+This station had one high-level side platform north of the track that was long enough for one and a half cars to receive and discharge passengers.